 “It’s Black.
 It’s Gold.
 And it is awesome.”

 For 1980, the Datsun 280ZX received optional T-tops, but otherwise mostly stood pat for the standard car.
-Power continued to be provided by the L28E 135 bhp 2.8 liter V-6 with multi-port fuel injection.
+Power continued to be provided by the L28E 135 bhp 2.8 liter/168 ci V6 with multi-port fuel injection.
 With the standard five-speed manual transmission, EPA fuel economy ratings were 21 city/31 highway by the standards of the day (19/28 by modern standards).
 Moving to the three-speed automatic transmission significantly impacted mileage—ratings on the sticker were 19/26.
+With a 21.2-gallon fuel tank, an owner of a manual-equipped 280ZX could expect an impressive range of between 450 and 495 miles with a 10% fuel reserve.

-0-60 times in the 2,800 pound coupe were a little over 9 seconds with the manual; reasonably competitive in the early 1980s.
+0-60 times in the 2,900-pound coupe were a little over 9 seconds with the manual; reasonably competitive in the early 1980s.
 The top speed was about 125 mph.

 Standard equipment on the $9,899 280ZX (about $28,400 in 2015 dollars) included four-wheel disc brakes and an independent suspension.
 Stepping up to the $12,238 GL added power steering, cruise control, and air conditioning.